Yarboa/yarboa.github.io/_posts/2020-05-12-podman-introduction.markdown

 ---

-I would like share my experience with mariadb rootless installation based  [redhat.blog][4].
+I would like share my experience with mariadb rootless podman installation based on [redhat.blog][4].
-The blog's example is done similar to docker with root permission, In this short blog, i will emphasis the differences for rootless.
+The blog's explains how to podman with rootless permission.
-Rootles is great advantage of over docker security wise.
+In this short blog, i will emphasis the differences for rootless.

-Benefits and difference of Podman vs Docker described in [opensource.com][2] In addition to security advantages, running podman in rootless gives the feeling of its maturity.
+Benefits and difference of Podman vs Docker described in [opensource.com][2] In addition to security advantages, running podman in rootless show its maturity and reliability.

 #### _**Installation RHEL/Centos 7.X**_